Ebanflo42/Persistence/README.md

 Many of these are breaking API changes and so will be included in Persistence-2.0.

+1) Implement persistence landscape functions.

-1) Persistent homology functions which identify the vertices where features occur need to be implemented.
+2) Investigate the possibility of making persistent homology functions which identify the vertices where features occur.

-2) Start implementing persistent homology and filtration construction with parallelism.

-3) Investigate the possibility of implementing persistence landscapes.

 `Testing.hs`: